 I have always been fascinated with how and why people behave the way they do.
 I have spent several years determining how listening to others can be helpful to their mental health.
-It is my belief that everyone has a story to tell.
-Feeling listened to is a basic need at its core.
-During my internship in my first master's degree (Forensic Psychology), I learned how juveniles in a detention center wanted to feel heard and not be judged for their actions.
-After reviewing a pattern of habitual drug use, I noticed how much I wanted to offer my assistance to providing better mental health.
+Everyone has a story to tell and feeling listened to is a basic need at its core.
+Through an internship focused on Forensic Psychology, youths in a detention center demonstrated wanting to feel heard and not be judged for their actions.
+Their pattern of habitual drug use helped determine the need for better mental health.

 For more information, please see my listings below: